Nha Trang vs Hoi An: Which You Should Choose And Why?

 Hoi An is also known as a food Mecca, with local dishes reigning supreme over what some believe as tourist-friendly options.
 Equally as renowned in town are the crop of tailors that occupy most of the shops.
 Custom fitted clothing is a massive draw for people when visiting Hoi An.

 Roughly four to six kilometres from the centre of Hoi An you’ll find the city’s three beautiful sandy beaches—An Bang Beach, Hidden Beach, and Cua Dai Beach.
 Each beach has its personality, and they are all clean, relatively quiet, and offer refreshing relief from the heat of Hoi An.
 The beaches are all in a row, making it quite easy to bounce between them if you have a bicycle or a motorbike.
-All three spots are equipped with shaded beach chairs (prices vary) and restaurants.
+All three spots come equipped with shaded beach chairs (prices vary) and restaurants.
 For more in-depth information on the beaches of Hoi An, check out our article here.

 If you’re looking for a more remote experience, just a boat ride away are the Cham Islands.
 Clear turquoise water and local island life, along with snorkelling and diving await the Hoi An traveller.